-Abraham Bowman Whiskey is named for the only field officer who commanded the 8th Virginia for its entire two-year existence.
-Originally distilled by his descendants, the whiskey is a good tribute.
+Abraham Bowman whiskey, which is produced in Fredericksburg, Virginia, is named for the only field officer who commanded the 8th Virginia for its entire two-year existence.
+Originally distilled by his descendants, the whiskey is an excellent tribute.

 Americans drank rum in colonial times.
 After the Revolution, however, they drank whiskey.
 Rum was made from Caribbean molasses, but whiskey was purely home-grown.
 “The Revolution meant the decline of rum and the ascendancy of whiskey in America,” writes Mary Miley Theobald.
 “When the British blockade of American ports cut off the molasses trade, most New England rum distillers converted to whiskey.
 Whiskey had a patriotic flavor.
 It was an all-American drink, made in America by Americans from American grain.”

 Nowhere was whiskey more popular than on the Virginia frontier.
-Whiskey came to America with the “Scotch Irish” (Irish Protestants) who settled the frontier of Virginia, the same area that produced the 8th Virginia Regiment.
-They fought for the right to settle west of the Blue Ridge Mountains, which the King had forbidden.
-After the war, many of them led their families and neighbors into the woods of Kentucky.
+Whiskey came to America with the “Scotch Irish” who settled the frontier of Virginia, the same areas that produced the 8th Virginia Regiment.
+After the war, many 8th Virginia men led their families and neighbors into the woods of Kentucky.
 Abraham Bowman was among the very first to go.
 They began making whiskey out of corn, aging it in charred oak barrels, and (eventually) calling it "Bourbon."

-Bowman was commissioned in 1776 to be the 8th Virginia’s original lieutenant colonel.
+Abraham Bowman was commissioned in 1776 to be the 8th Virginia’s original lieutenant colonel.
 A year later he was promoted to colonel to replace Peter Muhlenberg, who became a general.
-The Bowmans were not Scotch-Irish; they were German—but after a generation or two there wasn’t much difference.
+The Bowmans were not Scotch-Irish; they were German.
+Abraham was a third-generation American, however, and by his time or soon after there wasn’t much difference.
 After a few more generations, the Bowmans were back in the Old Dominion, and opened a whiskey distillery the day after Prohibition ended.
 For many years it was the only legal whiskey distillery in Virginia.
-Today, you can take a tour and go home with a bottle of good Bourbon whiskey named after a true revolutionary hero.

 is researching the history of the Revolutionary War's 8th Virginia Regiment.
 Its ten companies formed on the frontier, from the Cumberland Gap to Pittsburgh.